syncthing/docs/users/config.rst

 tls
     If set to ``true``, TLS (HTTPS) will be enforced.
 Non-HTTPS requests will be redirected to HTTPS.
-When this is set to ``false``, TLS connections are still possible but it is not mandatory.
+When set to ``false``, TLS connections are still possible but not required.

 debugging
     This enables :ref:`profiling` and additional debugging endpoints in the :ref:`rest-api`.